 Smoking and Surgery: Ideally, we would prefer you to stop smoking before any procedure.
 Smoking can worsen some urological conditions and make complications more likely after surgery.

 Instructions after frenuloplasty: Three days after the operation, you must retract his foreskin each day to avoid the foreskin becoming tight again due to scarring.
-If you are concerned about these risks or have further queries, please get in touch with us immediately.
+If you are concerned about these risks or have further queries, please contact us immediately.

-Note: This is the information for guidance only, it will not be a replacement of professional opinion by medical doctors.
+Note: This information is for guidance only; it will not replace the professional opinion of medical doctors.
 Please call Mr Khan for any issues.